Highlights

 This represents the flow of a typical gRPC call from the client to the server and back.
 The following steps explain what happens in each stage of the gRPC call flow:

-- The client calls a gRPC method using a generated stub that provides the interface for the service.
+- The client calls a gRPC method using a generated stub that provides the service interface.

 - The client serializes the request message using protocol buffers, which reduces the message size and improves the serialization speed.